cwharris/graphistry-compose/README.md

 ssl_certificate_key        /etc/ssl/ssl.key;
 ```

-Notice the location of the SSL keys and certs.
+Notice the location and file names of the SSL keys and certs.
 Also the SSL include in the supplied `graphistry.conf`.

 **graphistry.conf**
 ```